vail130/wieldymarkup-python/README.md

 Tag designations are modelled after CSS selectors.
 WieldyMarkup currently only supports tag, class, and ID as part of the selector.

-*If you want to specify a tag, then it must come before classes or ID.
+-If you want to specify a tag, then it must come before classes or ID.
-*If there is no ID or class, then you must specify a tag.
+-If there is no ID or class, then you must specify a tag.
-*If there is at least one class or an ID, then no tag will default to a `DIV`.
+-If there is at least one class or an ID, then no tag will default to a `DIV`.
-*If multiply IDs are present, only the last one will be used.
+-If multiply IDs are present, only the last one will be used.

 ### Attributes